Which quartic double solids are rational?: Quartic double solids and conic bundles

 Then $q_4(0,0,1)=0$ by~\eqref{eq:quartic} and thus $q_3(0,0,1)=0$ by~\eqref{eq:degeneracy}.
 This implies~\mbox{$q_2(0,0,1)\neq 0$}, so that we may assume that $q_2(0,0,1)=1$.

+\emph{Sub-subcase I.2(a)}.
 Suppose that $P_S$ is a non-singular point of $S$.
-Then at least one of the partial derivatives of $q_4$ with respect to $x$ and $y$ does not vanish at the point $[0:0:1]$.
+We are going to show that $C$ is smooth at $\xi$.
+At least one of the partial derivatives of $q_4$ with respect to $x$ and $y$ does not vanish at the point $[0:0:1]$.
 As above, we may assume that this is a partial derivative with respect to $x$.
-Then \eqref{eq:degeneracy} implies that the partial derivative of $F$ with respect to $x$ at the point $(0,0)$ does not vanish either, so that $C$ is smooth at~$\xi$.
+Then \eqref{eq:degeneracy} implies that the partial derivative of $F$ with respect to $x$ at the point $(0,0)$ does not vanish either, so that $C$ is smooth at~$\xi$ in Sub-subcase I.2(a).

+\emph{Sub-subcase I.2(b)}.
 Suppose that $P_S$ is a singular point of $S$.
-Then none of the monomials of $q_4$ is divisible by $t^3$.
+We are going to show that the situation is described by the first option of case~(iii) in the assertion of the proposition.
+None of the monomials of $q_4$ is divisible by $t^3$.
 Write

 and